milesroberts-123/milesroberts-123.github.io/docs/research.md

-# Reserach Philosophy [In progress]
+# Reserach Philosophy

 I believe that scientists are defined by their ability to balance competing values of the scientific enterprise.
-We must be intensely skeptical, but open-minded.
-We must be bold and innovative, but also conservative.
-We must be produce results regularly, but also ensure said results are of high quality.
-We must each specialize in particular fields, but also reach across disciplines.
-A "good" scientist (one that maximizes their impact on the world) is one that balances these values.
-Learning this balance is a continuous life-long process, but it is the most rewarding endeavor.
+We must be skeptical yet open-minded.
+We must be bold yet conservative.
+A "good" scientist is one that balances these values.
+Learning this balance is a life-long process, but it is the most rewarding endeavor.

 # Primary skills

-* Population genetics/genomics:
+* Population genetics: dN/dS, nucleotide diversity, selective sweep statistics, phylogenetic comparative methods

-* Computational biology: snakemake workflows, high-performance and cloud computing
+* Genomics: variant calling, bulk RNA-seq analysis, k-mer analyses

-* Coding: R, python, latex, github, bash
+* Computational biology: snakemake workflows, high-performance and cloud computing, R, python, latex, github, bash

-# Focus 1: Evolution of environment-specific gene expression
+# Evolution of environment-specific gene expression

-# Focus 2: K-mer-based approaches to population genetics, estimating genetic diversity
+# K-mer-based approaches to population genetics, estimating genetic diversity

-# Focus 3: Machine learning approaches to estimating timing of allele frequency trajectories
+# Machine learning modles to estimate timing of allele frequency trajectories